codeforpdx/dwellingly-app/README.md

 The ejected build, start, and test scripts from Create React App.
 Do not delete

 _src_<br/>
 All of the code for the application!
+Subfolders are described below.

 _src/assets_<br/>
-Any images or fonts will go here
+All images and font files for the application, including favicons and other application images.

 _src/components_<br/>
 Small, presentational components that shouldn't have much in the way of logic